RandomTek/Install-VMWare-Player-in-Linux-with-SecureBoot/README.md

-# An example of how to install VMware Workstation Player 17 in Debian 12 Linux in UEFI with SecureBoot enabled.
+# An example of how to install VMware Workstation Player 17 on Debian 12 Linux in UEFI with SecureBoot enabled.

 # YouTube tutorial video
 # Patreon link